-You may have seen terms like spatial audio, 7.1, DTS, surround sound, and 3D sound in marketing materials when shopping for headphones—and not just for gaming headsets—but how does surround sound in headphones work exactly?
+You may have seen terms like spatial audio, 7.1, DTS, surround sound, and 3D sound in marketing materials when shopping for headphones—and not just for gaming headsets—but how does spatial audio work in headphones exactly?

-Let’s dig into the history of surround sound, learn a little about the tech that makes headphone surround work, and take a look at the competing standards.
+Let’s dig into the history of spatial audio, learn a little about the tech that makes headphone surround work, and take a look at the competing standards.

 How did surround sound evolve in movie theaters?

 Surround sound was developed to make watching a movie more exciting and to extend the experience beyond the boundaries of the screen.
 It may seem like a relatively recent idea, but it’s been around for a while.

 Among its many technical innovation credits, The Walt Disney Company claims the first documented commercial use of surround sound in film.
 For the release of the studio’s revolutionary animated film Fantasia in 1940, it unveiled a multichannel sound system called Fantasound.
 The full 54-speaker setup was only installed in two theaters.
 Although that system was impressive, the concept proved too complex and expensive for most theaters.
 Consequently, film surround sound died out completely by the 1960s.

 Starting with the release of Dolby Stereo in 1976, and no doubt helped massively by the success of Star Wars (1977), Dolby drove the mass adoption of surround sound in theaters throughout the 1980s and 1990s.
 Over that period it iterated from the 4-channel Dolby SR, to the 6.1/7.1 channel Dolby Digital Surround EX.
 Other companies, such as Digital Theater Systems (DTS) and Sony, brought their own technologies to the surround sound game.
 Upping the ante once more, the Dolby Atmos immersive sound system was unveiled in 2012, which added height information via ceiling-mounted speakers.
 DTS produced a competing product in its DTS:X.